sukhman37/starter-hugo-academic/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

 Sukhmandeep Singh is a senior software engineer having 5+ years of work experience as Backend Developer.
 He is working at Walmart(Flipkart) in Bangalore, India now.
-Previously, he has been working at Freecharge, and Startup as well.
+Previously, he has been working at Freecharge, and in Startup as well.

 <!--EndFragment-->